aayahosman/Campus-Connect/README.md

 This project demonstrates:
 - Flask routing and blueprints
 - Jinja2 templates and dynamic rendering
-- Database integration with MySQL via the `cs304dbi` library
+- Database integration with MySQL
 - Form handling and flash messages
 - Static styling with CSS